kshramt/buildpy/README.md

 ## Usage

 After importing the `buildpy` module, please make a DSL instance by `dsl = buildpy.DSL()`.
-The instance, `dsl`, provides methods to be used to construct a dependency graph and to execute the declared jobs.
+The instance, `dsl`, provides methods to construct a dependency graph and to execute the declared jobs.
 `dsl.file` is used to declare the dependencies and the command to make target files.
 `dsl.file` is used as follows: